pradhan-a/CNN_seismic_facies_classification/README.md

-# Facies classification from seimsic data using 3D CNNs
+# Facies classification from seimsic data using deep 3D CNNs